 Carpenter ants are generally black in colour but some are reddish/maroon or a combination of these colours all together.
 Some worker ants have wings and are often confused with termites.
 Winged carpenter ants have to pairs of wings where the rear ones are smaller than the front pair.
 Termites, on the other hand, have equal-size wings.
 Another distinguishing factor is carpenter ants have a slender waist and bent antennae while the termite has a broad waist and straight antennae.
 Want to get rid of carpenter ants fast?
 Contact the skilled technicians at Carpenter Ant Control Toronto to rid your home of ants in no time!
+Not only are carpenter ants a nuissance.
+Tiny ants such as the pharaoh ants are proven to be annoying as well.
+Knowing how to get rid of them is important as they can do long-term damage in big numbers.

 In any case, you need to exterminate the insects before they threaten the structural integrity of your home.
 Here are some clues to determine that you’re dealing with a carpenter ant problem: